-We were recently watching an episode of Homestead Rescue in which a pair of homesteaders were struggling to find water since their property had once been a coal mine.
+We were recently watching an episode of Homestead Rescue in which a pair of homesteaders were struggling to find water.

 Acid mine drainage is another form of water contamination where heavy metals from a coal mine are oxidized after coming into contact with the air and then leach into the groundwater.